 - A. Partner school not in session.

 - B. Field Trips

 - C. Page or honoree of General Assembly

 - D. Subpoenaed to testify in court

-- E. Serving with the National Guard for no more than 10 days
+- E. Serving with any military service branch no more than 10 days

 For exempt absences, students will be provided an opportunity to make-up missed schoolwork (where applicable) and/or tests.
 Students who are sponsored by a partner school are expected to abide by the Central Nine calendar and bell schedule.